Educational Requirements

 -

-- Analytical Skills: Ability to understand and interpret complex medical information.
+- Analytical Skills: Ability to review and interpret complex medical records.

 Study Path